18F/fec-style/scss/styleguide.md

-# FEC Styleguide
+# betaFEC style guide

-Hello, and welcome to the beta.fec.gov styleguide.
+Hello, and welcome to the beta.fec.gov style guide.